-In Node Js processes are single threaded, to supports concurrency it uses events and callbacks.
+Answer: In Node Js processes are single-threaded, to supports concurrency it uses events and callbacks.
 An event loop is a mechanism that allows Node.js to perform non-blocking I/O operations.

 11. Explain chaining in Node.js?

-13. What do you mean by Asynchronous API?_text]Answer:
+13. What do you mean by Asynchronous API?

-All APIs of Node.js library are aynchronous that is non-blocking.
-It essentially means a Node.js based server never waits for a API to return data.
-Server moves to next API after calling it and a notification mechanism of Events of Node.js helps server to get response from the previous API call.
+Answer: All APIs of Node.js library are asynchronous that is non-blocking.
+It essentially means a Node.js based server never waits for an API to return data.
+Server moves to next API after calling it and a notification mechanism of Events of Node.js helps server to get a response from the previous API call.

 14. Explain callback in Node.js?

-Callback is called once the asynchronous operation has been completed.
+Answer: The callback is called once the asynchronous operation has been completed.
 Node.js heavily uses callbacks and all API’s of Node.js are written to support callbacks.
-(Node Js Interview Questions And Answers You Must Prepare In -2019)

 15. What is chaining in Node js, explain it?

-When the output of one stream gets connected to another stream as input to create a chain of multiple operations then it is called chaining.
-It is just a mechanism to define multiple operations. (node js interview questions and answers for experienced)
+Answer: When the output of one stream gets connected to another stream as input to create a chain of multiple operations then it is called chaining.
+It is just a mechanism to define multiple operations.

 16. Explain the event loops of Node.js?